Why More Equity in Banking Is Desirable

 - “What Obama should do now: Make the financial system safer,” Anat R. Admati.
 Washington Post.
 November 9, 2012.

-- “Excessive Bank Dividends Drain the System of Essential Capital,” Anat R. Admati.
+- “Dividend levels truly reflect the health of banks’ capital,” Anat R. Admati.
 Financial Times.
 January 28, 2011.

 - “Easing capital rules would lead banks away from vital lending,” Anat R. Admati.
 Financial Times.
 August 23, 2011.